 Created in 1973 following the reorganization of Lyon universities, the Université Lumière-Lyon 2 is one of the city's three public universities.
 Lyon 2 specializes in Arts and Letters, and the Human Sciences and Social Sciences, providing multidisciplinary education in six faculties and is the home of eight institutes including the Institut d'Etudes Politiques (IEP), also known as Sciences Po.
 The Penn Semester in Lyon program gives students the opportunity to directly enroll in courses at Lyon 2, including IEP.

-For additional information, visit the Lyon 2 and IEP websites.
+For additional information, visit the Lyon 2

 The City of Lyon